You deserve to be paid fairly. It’s that simple.

 In six out of 10 families, a mother is the primary or co-breadwinner, so the wage gap makes a huge difference in a family’s economic security.

-Consider this: Working women in the United States are paid, on average, more than $10,000 less per year than men.
-That’s the equivalent of 86 weeks of food expenses or more than one year of rent.
+Consider this: Working women in the United States are paid, on average, more than $10,470 less per year than men.
+That’s the equivalent of 78 more weeks of food expenses or 11 more months of rent every year.

 Bottom line: The gender-based wage gap hurts women and families and, at the current rate, it will not close completely for another four decades.